htefera/Bias-Variance-Tradeoff/README.md

 variables.
 To decide which model is perfect for my regression I performed bias variance analysis by varying complexities and on the next section we discuss the results and finding of the experiments.

-# III- Discussion of the results and findings from the experiment
+## IV- Discussion of the results and findings from the experiment

 After I trained the model on the train data, finally I evaluated the performance of the model on the unseen data and registered the following bias variance values for the selected test data.